normrider2001/PrDC2017/README.md

 # PrDC2017
-Repo for my Prairie Dev Con talks
+This contains slide presentations I did for my talks at Prairie Dev Con 2017 on June 6th and 7th in Winnipeg, MB.